abc8747/microfuel/docs/data.md

 | `end`       | UTC   | TIMESTAMP WITH TIMEZONE | The end timestamp of the interval                              |
 | `fuel_kg`   | kg    | DOUBLE                  | The target variable.
 In submission files, this is set to `0.0` |

+!!! note
+    The `start` and `end` often correspond to the timestamps of ACARS reports.

+!!! warning
     `fuel_kg` target variable has quantisation artifacts: data is not a simple continuous distribution but a composite from at least two distinct sources: imperial (pounds) and metric (kilograms) units with a 2sf rounding step.

 ### 2. Flight List (`flight_list_*.parquet`)